orobix/Visual-Feature-Attribution-Using-Wasserstein-GANs-Pytorch/README.md

  - [c3d-pytorch](https://github.com/DavideA/c3d-pytorch/blob/master/C3D_model.py): Model used as discriminator in the reference paper

-## Models
+ - [Pytorch-UNet](https://github.com/milesial/Pytorch-UNet): Model used as genertator in this repository

-Instead of using the models described in the paper we used an [UNet](https://github.com/milesial/Pytorch-UNet) as generator and a [DCGAN_D](https://github.com/lim0606/pytorch-geometric-gan/blob/master/models/dcgan.py) as discriminator.
+ - [cdcgan](https://github.com/lim0606/pytorch-geometric-gan/blob/master/models/dcgan.py): Model used as discriminator in this repository

 ## .bib citation
 cite the paper as follow (copied-pasted it from arxiv for you):